fidacura/kobo-highlights/README.md

-# Kobo Highlights Extractor
+# kobo-highlights extractor

-A Python tool to extract and export highlights from Kobo e-readers.
+A tool to extract and export highlights (and database) from Kobo e-readers.

 ## Features